soroorh/learning-resources-sbl/README.md

   Roger D. Peng from John Hopkins University.
 They also offer a course on Reproducible Research.
   New courses start every four weeks.

-  **My recommendations: Start with R Programming, Reproducible Research and Data Science Tool Box(Data Science Specilization), if you are a R newbie.
-Try to do as much as Rafa courses as you can at the same time.**
+  **My recommendations:** Start with *R Programming*, *Reproducible Research* and *Data Science Tool Box*(Data Science Specilization), if you are a R newbie.
+Try to do as much as Rafa courses as you can at the same time.

 - [Genomic Data Science Specialization](https://www.coursera.org/specializations/genomics)